ros-controls/ros2_control_demos/README.md

 This repository demonstrates the following `ros2_control` concepts:

 * Creating of `*HardwareInterface` for a System, Sensor, and Actuator.
-* Creating a robot description in the form of URDF files
+* Creating a robot description in the form of URDF files.
-* Loading the configuration and starting a robot using launch files
+* Loading the configuration and starting a robot using launch files.
-* Control of two joints of *RRBot*
+* Control of two joints of *RRBot*.
-* Using simulated robots and starting `ros_control` with Gazebo simulator
+* Using simulated robots and starting `ros2_control` with Gazebo simulator.
-* Implementing of controller switching strategy for a robot
+* Implementing of controller switching strategy for a robot.
-* Using joint limits and transmission concepts in `ros2_control`
+* Using joint limits and transmission concepts in `ros2_control`.

 ## Quick Hints

 These are some quick hints, especially for those coming from a ROS1 control background:

 * There are now three categories of hardware interface: *Sensor*, *Actuator*, and *System*.
-Sensor is for individual sensors; Actuator is for individual actuators; System is for any combination of multiple sensors/actuators.
+  *Sensor* is for individual sensors; *Actuator* is for individual actuators; *System* is for any combination of multiple sensors/actuators.
   You could think of a Sensor as read-only.
+  All interfaces are used as plugins and therefore exported using `PLUGINLIB_EXPORT_CLASS` macro.
-* ros(1)_control only allowed three hardware interface types: position, velocity, and effort. ros2_control allows you to create any interface type by defining a custom string.
+* *ros(1)_control* only allowed three hardware interface types: position, velocity, and effort.
+  *ros2_control* allows you to create any interface type by defining a custom string.
 For example, you might define a `position_in_degrees` or a `temperature` interface.
 The most common (position, velocity, acceleration, effort) are already defined as constants in hardware_interface/types/hardware_interface_type_values.hpp.
 * In ros2_control, all parameters for the driver are specified in the URDF.
-The ros2_control framework uses the <ros2_control> tag in the URDF.
+  The ros2_control framework uses the **<ros2_control>** tag in the URDF.
-* <ros2_control> tags in the URDF must be compatible with the controller's configuration.
+* Joint names in <ros2_control> tags in the URDF must be compatible with the controller's configuration.
-* PLUGINLIB_EXPORT_CLASS macro is required when implementing an interface.

 # Build from source
 ```